samipak458/Online-Resume/Hosting Guidelines.md

+# Hosting Guidelines

+## Creating your website
+Now that you have your basic resume crafted in HTML and CSS, let's work on putting your resume on a website online.
+To do this, we'll use a service called **Azure Static Web App Service**, which allows you to create a website directly from a repository on GitHub.

-# What is Azure Static Web Apps?
+## What is Azure Static Web Apps?
 From your source code to worldwide availability, Azure Static Web Apps addresses the difficult difficulties.
 While you concentrate on designing your project, Azure Static Web Apps creates and hosts it using GitHub or Azure DevOps.

 Libraries and frameworks such as Angular, React, Svelte, and Vue are often used to create static web apps.
 HTML, CSS, JavaScript, and picture assets are used to construct these apps.
 When employing a standard web server design, these files, together with any relevant API endpoints, are provided from a single server.